1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 SIDE switch from ON:

-- 1 click: cycle through the modes form Ultra low – high
+- 1 click: cycle through the modes from Ultra low – high

 - Press and hold: Turbo